Amourspirit/python-ooouno-ex/ex/dialog/radio_groupbox2/README.md

 This example demonstrates how to create a Dialog window programmatically and add a Radio Button Groups.

-This demo is functionally the same as the [Radio Button2](../radio_groupbox2/) Example.
-The difference is that this example uses the `Dialogs` class to create the dialog box and its controls.
+This demo is functionally the same as the [Radio Button](../radio_groupbox/) Example.
+The difference is that this example uses the `CalcDoc` class to create an instance of the `Dialog` class that build the dialog box and its controls.

-This is not safe in a multi document environment, however it safe to use in a single document environment.
-It is recommended to use the `CalcDoc` class to create an instance of the `Dialog` class that build the dialog box and its controls as shown in [Radio Button2](../radio_groupbox2/) Example.
-This example to demonstration how to use the `Dialogs` class as an alternative if needed.
+By using the built in `create_dialog()` method of the `CalcDoc` class it ensure that the dialog and its controls get the correct context and parent window.
+This can be important in a multi document environment.

 This demo uses This demo uses [OOO Development Tools] (OooDev).
 Also available as a LibreOffice [Extension](https://extensions.libreoffice.org/en/extensions/show/41700).